AyaKarama7/ResturantAPI/README.md

-Of course, here is a complete `README.md` for your project.

 # Restaurant API

 This is a comprehensive RESTful API for a restaurant management system, built with .NET 8 and following the principles of Clean Architecture.
 The API allows for managing restaurants, their dishes, and user roles, with a secure authorization system.